Product structures in Floer theory for Lagrangian cobordisms: Product structure

 Again, we already got the first type of product but the second product is a new one we will have to study.

 Then, the fourth term of Relation \eqref{rel-xx}, $m_{0-}^-(d_{-0}(x_2),x_1))$, is symmetric to the third and so counts unfinished buildings such that some levels can be glued to give unfinished buildings in the same products of moduli spaces as above (for study of the third term).
 The fifth term is $d_{-0}\circ m_{00}^0(x_2,x_1)$.
-The central level of unfinished buildings contributing to this term is a pseudo-holomorphic building with two curves which glue together at an intersection point in $\Sigma_1\cap\Sigma_3$.
+The middle level of unfinished buildings contributing to this term is a pseudo-holomorphic building with two curves which glue together at an intersection point in $\Sigma_1\cap\Sigma_3$.
 After gluing, we get unfinished holomorphic buildings in the product:

-Finally, the last term of the relation, $d_{--}\circ m_{00}^-(x_2,x_1)$, counts unfinished buildings of height $2|1|0$ of two types, such that the two lower levels are holomorphic buildings of height $2$ with boundary on $\R\times\La^-$.
-Gluing those levels, we get unfinished buildings in the products:
+Finally, the last term of the relation, $d_{--}\circ m_{00}^-(x_2,x_1)$, counts unfinished buildings of height $2|1|0$ of two types, such that the components in the bottom level on floors $-2$ and $-1$ form a holomorphic buildings of height $2|0|0$.
+Gluing these components, we get unfinished buildings in the products:

-Now, in order to obtain Relation \eqref{rel-xx}, we need to study the boundary of the compactification of each product of moduli spaces appearing above, where live all the broken curves that are involved in the definition of each term of the relation.
+Now, in order to obtain Relation \eqref{rel-xx}, we need to study the boundary of the compactification of each product of moduli spaces appearing above, where all the broken curves that are involved in the definition of each term of the relation live.
 So, to sum up, we must study the boundary of the compactification of the following products: